 It will give you blooms.

-Direct sunlight can burn leaves which results drooping of leaves.
+Direct sunlight can burn leaves which results in drooping of leaves.

-- Can tolerate below 600F but shows less blooms.
+- Can tolerate below 600F but shows fewer blooms.

-You can also assess temperature fluctuations by seeing getting dark red leaves that show internal damage to plant.
+You can also assess temperature fluctuations by seeing getting dark red leaves that show internal damage to plants.

 Use organic fertilizers for indoor houseplants as they cause less or no harm as compared to other fertilizers.

-- General purpose liquid fertilizer or compost fertilizer are best options to use.
+- General-purpose liquid fertilizer or compost fertilizer is the best option to use.

-- After that fertilize once every three-week during growth phase from spring to summer.
+- After that fertilize once every three-week during the growth phase from spring to summer.

 - No need to add fertilizer in winters.

-- Adding a small amount of vitamins with fertilizers also gives good results.
+- Adding a small number of vitamins with fertilizers also gives good results.